RonanChance/Data-Viz/README.md

 ## Data and Methods

-Data was aggregated by querying the FDA FAERS system for each respective antibiotic and viewing the ‘Listing of Cases’ option.
+Data was collected by querying the FDA FAERS system for each respective antibiotic and viewing the ‘Listing of Cases’ option.
 This option provides an excel sheet with information on each adverse reaction to the specified antibiotic.
-By repeating this process for each antibiotic, I collected excel sheets that could be put into pandas data frames in python.
-After joining them, 149,497 individual cases comprise my current dataset.
+By repeating this process for each antibiotic, I aggregated the excel sheets and put them into pandas data frames in python.
+Joining them together and removing duplicates forms the 149,497 individual cases that comprise my current dataset.
 Further processing was done by extracting only the case reports related to tickborne disease.

 ## Summary Statistics